Program Overview

 Customizable Course Curriculum

 Through case studies, group projects, and active learning experiences, you’ll learn the core elements of psychological and management theory.
-And you’ll study quantitative analysis, psychometrics, and the psychology of diversity.
+And you’ll explore essential industrial-organizational psychology concepts, tools, and strategies.

 11 Online Courses